1990s Baseball Cards Worth Money: Highest Value

-Note: While it’s certainly hard to include ALL of the most valuable baseball cards of the 80’s and 90’s, here we’ll list our favorites of the bunch.
+Note: While it’s certainly hard to include ALL of the most valuable baseball cards of the 80’s and 90’s, here we’ll list our favorites of the bunch (these make for excellent alternative investments as well).
 Sure, you may be able to find some that are more valuable, but what about sentimental value?
 There’s a reason Biggio’s name comes up later and clearly, it’s not the $$$!

 Baseball was a much different game in the 1980s and 1990s.
 For instance, most of this time period was the pre-Steroid era.
 Perhaps uncoincidentally, some of the game’s greatest pitchers (Nolan Ryan, Roger Clemens, Pedro Martinez) and greatest dynasties (ATL, NYY) were born during those years.
 And let’s not forget about the hitters, base runners, and defensive stars (Cal Ripken Jr., Barry Bonds, Ricky Henderson, Frank Thomas).
 These are just a few Hall of Fame-caliber guys who suited up during these great decades.